How to export WordPress metadata to Excel for inspection

 5. Set the format to CSV or CSV for MS Excel

-6. Tap the Export button and your browser will download the CSV file.
+6. Click Export and your browser will download the CSV file.

 7. Open the file in Excel.